brianpetro/obsidian-smart-connections/README.md

 - Highlighted text will be used to find Smart Connections when you run the "Find Smart Connections" command

 ![](./assets/search-feature.png)

-## Installation

-### Instructions
-1. Install the plugin from the community plugins tab in Obsidian.
-2. Create an account at [OpenAI](https://beta.openai.com/) and retrieve your API key from the [API Keys](https://beta.openai.com/account/api-keys) page.
-3. Open the plugin settings and enter your API key.

-**Note:** The plugin will not work without an OpenAI API key.

 ## How it works
 - The Smart Connections Pane is opened when you activate the plugin.
 You can also open it from the command palette with the "Open: View Smart Connections" command.